 The daemon also records the date and time every hour.
-The date and time have the same format as described for the date command.
+The date and time have the same format as described for the date (C) command.

-If invoked with the -e switch, the daemon records all transmission errors in the LOG file.
-An error entry shows the cause of the error preceded by the name of the daemon subroutine which detected the error.
+If invoked with the -e option, the daemon records all transmission errors in the LOG file.
+An error entry shows the cause of the error preceded by the name of the daemon subroutine that detected the error.

-The mailer daemon is normally invoked by the start option of the netutil command and is stopped by the stop option.
+The mailer daemon is normally invoked by the start option of the netutil(C) command and is stopped by the stop option.

-During the normal course of execution, the mailer daemon uses several files in the /usr/spool/micnet/remote directory.
-These files provide storage for LOG entries, commands issued by the remote(C)command, and a list of processes under daemon control.
+During the normal course of execution, the mailer daemon uses several files in the /user/spool/micnet/remote directory.
+These files provide storage for LOG entries, commands issued by the remote(C) command, and a list of processes under daemon netutil(C)